alters-mit/magnebot/doc/manual/actions/ik.md

 Finally, we'll define a `PushController`.
 Notice that unlike previous examples of how to implement actions, we're not defining a subclass of `Magnebot`.
 This is mostly for the sake of brevity; in this case, we can manually set the `Push` action.

-In this controller, the Magnebot will move towards the target object and push it.
+In this controller, the Magnebot will move towards the target object (a vase on top of a trunk) and push it.

 ```python
 from enum import Enum